ibm-cloud-docs/vmware-cross-region-dr/compute-architecture.md

 {: caption="Table 1.
 Architecture decisions for compute" caption-side="bottom"}

-{: important} These architecture decisions are addressing pure disaster recovery use case scenarios.
+These architecture decisions are addressing pure disaster recovery use case scenarios.

 For backup use cases the deployment requirements can be different, such as have a separate dedicated Veeam backup environment, this pattern don’t address the backup design and solution aspect